popovicialinc/gama/README.md

 * Extract platform-tools-latest-windows.zip.

-* Copy Force.Vulkan.rendering.on.S23-family.OneUI.7.bat into the platform-tools folder.
+* Copy gama.bat into the platform-tools folder.

 * Double‑click the .bat file and follow the prompts.